Snapple: Snapple and New York City schools

-In October 2003, Snapple began its sponsorship of the New York City public school system (and other parcels in the area), as part of the deal to make Snapple New York City's official beverage.
+In October 2003, Snapple began its sponsorship of the New York City public school system, as part of the deal to make Snapple New York City's official beverage.
 The company promised an $8 million per year profit for city schools if it were allowed to sell its drinks, including juice and bottled water, in school vending machines.

 Snapple was able to acquire the contract in part because New York City officials did not want to encourage the consumption of sodas, which have been linked to childhood obesity and diabetes and are generally considered unhealthy.
 The Snapple juice drinks, specifically created to meet rules banning soda and other sugary snacks from city schools, are marketed under the "Snapple 100% Juiced!" label.

 The flavors available under this brand include Green Apple, Fruit Punch, Melon Berry, Grape, Orange Mango, and Strawberry Lime.
-Although the juice drinks are fortified with vitamins and minerals, a 16-ounce bottle contains more sugar (41 grams) than a 12-ounce can of Coca-Cola (39 grams).
+Although the juice drinks are fortified with vitamins and minerals, an 11.5-ounce bottle contains more sugar (41 grams) than a 12-ounce can of Coca-Cola (39 grams).

 Dr. Michael F. Jacobson, the executive director of the Center for Science in the Public Interest, called the drinks "little better than vitamin-fortified sugar water."
 In addition, the concentrates used in the drinks, apple, grape and pear, are the least expensive and nutritious.
 Dr. Toni Liquori, associate professor at the Columbia Teachers College, questioned the sale of bottled water in schools, saying "If anything, we should have cold water in our schools."

 The deal also gave Snapple exclusive rights to sell its tea and juice-based drinks in vending machines on all New York City properties starting in January 2004.
 Snapple paid the City $106 million for the rights and agreed to spend $60 million more to marketing and promotion over the length of the five-year contract.

 K symbol

 In the early 1990s, the original label graphic on the Iced Tea flavor, a depiction of the United States historical event the Boston Tea Party, was replaced due to misinformation espoused by protest groups claiming the ships on the packaging were slave trading vessels in New York Harbor.
-Snapple also fell victim to a rumor that the small K was either a representation of the Klan, or of an imagined Jewish Tax (augmented by the fact that all three founders were Jewish).
+Snapple also fell victim to a rumor that the small K was either a representation of the Klan, or of an imagined Jewish Tax, augmented by the fact that all three founders were Jewish.
 The K on the products actually meant that they were certified kosher.
 There were also rumors that the company donated to the controversial pro-life organization Operation Rescue.

-Snapple initially tried to quell these rumors quietly, but ultimately had to launch a media campaign to squash them, pointing out it would be bad for business to support controversial issues in such a way as the rumors implied.
+Snapple initially tried to quell these rumors quietly, but ultimately had to launch a media campaign to quash them, pointing out it would be bad for business to support controversial issues in such a way as the rumors implied.
 Through a media campaign with the NAACP, Snapple successfully fought back these rumors, although occasionally they are still brought up as fact.